Smart Fiberglass Solutions Contact Us Now

 • Small-area reinforcement

-• Lower tensile strength compared to woven or polyester-based materials
+• Lower tensile strength than woven mesh or polyester fiberglass mat

 • Not ideal for large-span or high-movement structures